 While the Fund is Quoted, investors may sell Bitcoin Interests on the secondary market via Cboe (however the investor must have an account with a Cboe broker).
 The price applied to the investor's Sell order will be the market price at the time of sale as reflected by the price at which they have sold Bitcoin Interests on Cboe.
-Bitcoin Interests acquired initially via the Registry may be sold on Cboe however the Holder must first transfer the Bitcoin Interests into an account with a Cboe broker.
-Fractional Bitcoin Interests cannot be transferred into an account with a Cboe broker.
-For example, if you hold 100.5 Bitcoin Interests you may only transfer 100 into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker.
-Holders who transfer Bitcoin Interests into an account with a Cboe broker must pay a Conversion Fee equal to the amount of any fractional Bitcoin Interest held.
+Bitcoin Interests acquired initially via the Registry may be sold on Cboe however the Holder must first transfer the Bitcoin Interests into a CHESS account with a Cboe broker.
+Fractional Bitcoin Interests cannot be transferred into a CHESS account with a Cboe broker.
+For example, if you hold 100.5 Bitcoin Interests you may only transfer 100 into a CHESS account with a Cboe broker.
+Holders who transfer Bitcoin Interests into a CHESS account with a Cboe broker must pay a Conversion Fee equal to the amount of any fractional Bitcoin Interest held.